zharfananantha/zharfan_crm/README.md

 ## Links

 For your convenience, I have prepared a database backup that you can restore to your database.
 You can download it from the following [link](https://drive.google.com/drive/folders/18MsXJ7u8x4FsD3FJDwhedQef1oigTkP4?usp=sharing)

+I already deployed this demo crm, you can try and open it from the following [link](https://zharfancrm-production.up.railway.app/)